openrewrite/rewrite/README.md

 ## Purpose

-The Java Source Refactoring plugin is a pluggable and distributed refactoring tool for Java source code.
+The Java Source Refactoring plugin is a pluggable and distributed refactoring tool for Java source code.  **This is an incubating feature**.

 ## Usage